psrc/itm-tutorial-git/04-changes.md

 ~~~

 The "untracked files" message means that there's a file in the directory
 that Git isn't keeping track of.
-We can tell Git to track a file using `git add`:
+We can tell Git to add the new changes in that file using `git add`:

 ~~~ {.bash}
 $ git add mars.txt